etalab/sirene/README.md

 Before starting, you need to define the number of lines you want to load within the local database.
 Default is 1000 to be able to try fast, the whole stock file is about 12 millions lines.
-It takes about 15 minutes to load 1 million lines with a dozen of keys.
+It takes about 9 minutes to load 500000 lines with a dozen of keys.

 Next, you choose which columns you want to work on, loading all columns is